Cimahi West Java, Indonesia Travel Guide

 Available locally; valid motorcycle license (national + IDP) and helmet are legally required.
 Only recommended for advanced riders due to chaotic traffic.

 Official bicycle sharing is limited.
-Some hotels offer rentals.
-Cycling on main roads can be hazardous as a result of traffic congestion and lack of lanes for specific use.
+A few hotels offer rentals.
+Cycling on main roads can be hazardous as a result of traffic congestion and lack of exclusive lanes.

 Walking and cycling offer ways to experience Bandung intimately, especially in specific areas, but they come together together with their own challenges.